-Sannikovis a former diplomat and the most prominent member of the opposition in Belarus.
+Andrei Sannikovis a former diplomat and one of the most prominent members of the opposition in Belarus.
 Authorities beat and arrested Sannikov, along with his wife Iryna Khalip, after they attended a demonstration on December 19, 2010.
 On March 12, 2011, he was sentenced to five years in prison on charges of organizing or participating in a mass riot.
 The government pardoned Sannikov on April 14, 2012, after nearly 16 months in detention.

 Before joining the opposition, Sannikov worked as a diplomat and served as the Deputy Foreign Minister of Belarus.
 He resigned from his government post in 1996 to protest a controversial referendum that expanded the powers and extended the term of President Lukashenko.
 He then co-founded Charter ‘97, an organization that promotes democracy in Belarus and maintains an independent news website.
 In 2010, he ran as an opposition presidential candidate.

 After the presidential polls closed on December 19, 2010, Sannikov joined thousands of protesters peacefully demonstrating in downtown Minsk.
 After a small group of individuals at the back of the crowd broke the windows and doors of a government building, riot police responded with indiscriminate and disproportionate force.
 Just before midnight, police moved in and violently dispersed the crowd, and although they encountered virtually no resistance, authorities arrested over 700 people, severely beating many of them.

 During the crackdown, police seriously injured Sannikov’s legs by pinning him to the ground with a riot shield and repeatedly jumping on the shield.
 On the way to the hospital, police stopped Sannikov, dragged him out of the car, and arrested him.
 They punched Sannikov’s wife, Iryna Khalip, in the face and arrested her.